Whārangi 1: Biography

 On 20 December 1844, having resigned from the Council, Martin and Brown left for Britain, intending to petition the House of Commons on behalf of the so-called Senate regarding the treatment of Maori, and colonial trade.
 During the 5½ month voyage Martin wrote New Zealand in a series of letters (1845), a well-written and wide-ranging account of New Zealand politics since 1839, the country and its climate, colonial and Auckland society, Maori customs and health problems, the New Zealand Company, and many other themes.

 Martin returned to Scotland and in July 1847 gave evidence before a select committee of the House of Lords on colonisation from Ireland, drawing on his colonial experiences; his replies were reasoned and succinct.
 In 1848 he became a magistrate in British Guiana, where his brother, Nicol, was a doctor and a politician.
-Martin died at Berbice within three months of arrival, probably on 22 September 1848.
+Martin died at Berbice within three months of arrival, on 18 September 1848.
 It is not known whether he ever married.

 Samuel Martin was a well-educated, highly intelligent, egalitarian Scottish Highlander, who had little time for most officials.
 He deplored the absence of representative government in New Zealand, and criticised Edward Gibbon Wakefield, opposing the immigration of 'paupers' from Britain while there was abundant Maori labour in New Zealand.
 He was in favour of small landowners from Britain coming to New Zealand and investing their money in the developing colony.
 He was critical of the Treaty of Waitangi and the apparent bribery used to obtain signatures.
 While praising New Zealand's climate and agricultural potential, he remarked, 'notwithstanding these advantages, I myself, and nearly every other settler, have been ruined.'
 He attributed this to the government, which had 'done nothing whatever, either to develop or to make known the natural wealth of New Zealand.'
 Martin was described by his fellow Scot, John Logan Campbell, as his and William Brown's 'most intimate & only friend….
 He is one in a hundred we meet with in these delectable colonies – strictly moral & honest.'